Coronavirus (COVID-19) – information for children, young people and families

 Q: Is the GOSH school open?

-A: In line with government guidance, there will be no teaching in our schoolrooms or on wards until further notice.
+In the meantime, our teaching staff are continuing to support long stay patients with their learning remotely through virtual lessons and online resources.
+There is still no teaching in our schoolrooms or on wards until further notice.
 This includes GOSH and University College Hospital.

 Q: What are you doing to protect GOSH staff?

-A: We are supporting our staff and carefully following updates in Public Health England (PHE) advice.
+A: Supporting our wonderful staff is a major priority for GOSH.
+We are carefully following updates in Public Health England (PHE) advice, including changes to PPE recommendations.

 Staff will continue to receive regular updates on PHE guidance, and staff who do not work directly with children, young people and families will work from home, if their job allows it.

-You might see some of our staff wearing masks around the hospital.
-We want to reassure you that all staff are following strict guidelines about when masks should and should not be worn, based on the latest NHS guidance.
+You will see our staff wearing masks and other types of personal protective equipment (PPE) around the hospital.
+All staff are following strict guidelines about when PPE should and should not be worn, based on the latest NHS guidance.

 Further information and support